Prosecutor: ‘Manchester by the Sea’ inspired duo to kill son

 NORWICH, N.Y.
-(AP) — A prosecutor says a New York couple decided to kill their adoptive son and cover up the crime with a house fire after watching the movie “Manchester by the Sea.”
+(AP) — A couple decided to kill their disabled adoptive son and cover up the crime with a house fire after watching the Oscar-winning movie “Manchester by the Sea,” according to the New York prosecutor handling the case.

-WBNG-TV reports (http://bit.ly/2oyDbHP) Chenango County District Attorney Joseph McBride said during a bail hearing for Ernest and Heather Franklin last week that 16-year-old Jeffrey Franklin was killed within two hours of the couple watching the Oscar-winning film on Feb.
-28. McBride said an examination showed the teen died before the fire.
+Chenango County District Attorney Joseph McBride said during a bail hearing for Ernest and Heather Franklin last week that Jeffrey Franklin, 16, was killed within two hours of the couple watching the film on Feb.
+28, two days after the movie won Academy Awards for best actor and best original screenplay.
+McBride said an examination showed the teen died before the fire.

 The Franklins are charged with second-degree murder, arson and tampering with physical evidence.

-Heather Franklin’s attorney told the court that she’s “innocent until proven guilty.”
+Michael Trosset, Heather Franklin’s attorney, told the court that she’s “innocent until proven guilty.”
+A message left with her husband’s public defender, John Cameron, wasn’t immediately returned Wednesday.

 Most Read Stories